Serosurveillance of COVID-19 in Ireland

 Focusing on infection seroprevalence:

-The latest blood donor infection seroprevalence is estimated to be 91%.
-This means that currently approximately 9% of blood donors do not have evidence of previous SARS-CoV-2 infection.
-This differs by age: the infection seroprevalence is 95% among donors aged 18-29 years, 94% among donors aged 30-49 years and 87% among donors aged 50+ years.
-This may reflect some variation in the waning of antibodies due to natural infection in the population by age.
+The latest blood donor infection seroprevalence is estimated to be 93%.
+This means that currently approximately 7% of blood donors do not have evidence of previous SARS-CoV-2 infection.
+The infection seroprevalence is 95% among donors aged 18-29 years, 95% among donors aged 30-49 years and 91% among donors aged 50+ years.

-Latest infection seroprevalence from primary care sources is estimated to be 83%, indicating that currently approximately 17% of individuals attending primary care services do not have evidence of previous natural infection.
-Similar to the blood donor infection data, infection seroprevalence in older people is lower than that in younger people at 92%, 88% and 81% in the age groups 18-29, 30-49 and 50+ years respectively.
+Latest infection seroprevalence from primary care sources is estimated to be 82%, indicating that currently approximately 18% of individuals attending primary care services do not have evidence of previous natural infection.
+Infection seroprevalence in older people is lower than that in younger people at 98%, 91% and 79% in the age groups 18-29, 30-49 and 50+ years respectively.

 Focusing on quantitative spike antibody levels:

 In both blood donor and primary care sources, median spike antibody levels overall (that can be present as a result of either vaccination, infection, or both infection and vaccination) vary by age group, with antibody levels currently highest in the 50+ age group for blood donors and for primary care sources.
-For blood donors, increasing median spike antibody levels were observed from October 2023 to early February 2024, however this increase did not continue in the latest sampling period.
+For blood donors, increasing median spike antibody levels were observed from October 2023 to early February 2024.
 A similar pattern was observed for primary care sources; however the increase in median spike antibody levels should be interpreted with caution due to oversampling from April 2023 onwards among those aged 70 years or older.

 It is not yet known at what antibody level an individual is protected from future infection, symptomatic disease, or severe disease.
 IgG antibodies are a subset of antibodies that develop in response to viral proteins and are only a part of the immune response.

 Uptake of COVID-19 primary and 1st booster vaccination among adults (18+) in Ireland has been high (>90% uptake for primary course and >80% uptake for 1st booster course).
-An Autumn-Winter booster dose was available to people at high risk of serious illness to COVID-19.
-This included people over 50 years of age, people over 5 years of age with a weak immune system, people with a condition which put them at high risk of serious illness from COVID-19 and health & care workers.
-As of the 12th of February 2024, uptake rates of Autumn-Winter booster in those over 5 years, over 18 years, over 50 years, over 60 years and over 70 years respectively were 15.5%, 19.1%, 38.5%, 50.1%, 62.2%.
+A Spring booster dose is available to people at high risk of serious illness to COVID-19.
+This includes people over 80 years of age, those aged 70 to 79 years who, following discussion with a health care provider, request vaccination, people over 5 years of age with a weak immune system, those living in long term care facilities for older adults and health & care workers.
+As of the 30th of June 2024, uptake rates of Spring booster in those over 5 years, over 18 years, over 50 years, over 60 years and over 70 years respectively were 3.16%, 3.90%, 8.79%, 13.73%, 24.69%.

 More information on vaccination can be found in HPSC’s COVID-19 vaccination reports here: https://www.hpsc.ie/az/respiratory/coronavirus/novelcoronavirus/vaccination/